 Empowering Learners for Graduation and Life!

-The Saint Paul Area Learning Center (ALC) is an alternative K-12 education program for learners 5-20 years old.
-The programs are designed to help learners succeed in school and earn their high school diploma.
-This year round programs offer individualized and learner-centered education in non-traditional settings.
+The Saint Paul Area Learning Program (ALP) is an alternative K-12 education program for learners 5-20 years old.
+The program is designed to help learners succeed in school and earn their high school diplomas.
+This year-round program offers individualized and learner-centered education in non-traditional settings.

 Age requirements, criteria for eligibility and specific services vary.
 Most students under the age of 16 must be served in their home school.